Selection and Aggregation of Conformal Prediction Sets: Efficiency First Conformal Prediction

 Moreover, for any $\delta > 0$, with probability at least $1 - \delta$,

 \end{thm} The proof of Theorem~\ref{thm:coverage-guarantee-minimum-width} (in Section~\ref{appsec:proof-coverage-guarantee-minimum-width} of the supplementary file) is based on the fact that nested sequence of sets is a VC class of dimension 1; see Section 2.6 of~\cite{van1996weak} for definitions.
 We also use~\cite{massart1990tight} version of the DKW inequality for empirical distribution functions.
 The result can be further improved numerically using inequality (2.11) of~\cite{massart1990tight}.
+After the mention of DKW inequality, Theorem~\ref{thm:coverage-guarantee-minimum-width} might seem obvious to some experts.
+But, to our knowledge, this is the first time this observation has been made explicit.
+Further, it is crucial for this result that we are using the split conformal prediction method; it may not hold for the full conformal prediction method. {One can, however, avoid sample splitting in Algorithm~\ref{alg:efficiency-first-conformal} by using the CV+ prediction sets from~\cite{barber2019predictive} instead of the split conformal prediction sets.
+This follows because CV+ prediction sets also satisfy training data conditional coverage~\citep{bian2022training}.}

-Finally, the proof of Theorem~\ref{thm:coverage-guarantee-minimum-width} also yields a two-sided bound on the probability (assuming that the scores $t_k(Z_i)$'s are almost surely distinct):
+It is of interest to also note that the proof of Theorem~\ref{thm:coverage-guarantee-minimum-width} also yields a two-sided bound on the probability (assuming that the scores $t_k(Z_i)$'s are almost surely distinct):

 Note that Theorem~\ref{thm:coverage-guarantee-minimum-width} requires $K$ to be finite for a non-trivial validity guarantee.
 (With $K = \infty$, the coverage guarantee is obsolete.)
-Given the finite sample nature of the result, we can take $K$ to depend on the sample size $|\mathcal{I}_2|$ and because the dependence on $K$ is logarithmic, we can take $K = \exp(|\mathcal{I}_2|^{\alpha})$ for some $\alpha\in[0, 1)$.
+Given the finite sample nature of the result, we can take $K$ to depend on the sample size $|\mathcal{I}_2|$ and because the dependence on $K$ is logarithmic, we can take $K = \exp(|\mathcal{I}_2|^{\gamma})$ for some $\gamma\in[0, 1)$.
 With this choice, the coverage guarantee becomes